-- 1. Widget types list To add a widget to a panel, simply drag it from this list to the panel - 2.
-Edit Mode button Click this to enter Edit Mode or to exit to Performer mode and use Gig Performer - 3.
+- 2. Edit Mode button Click this to enter Edit Mode or to exit to Performer mode and use Gig Performer - 3.
 Panel area Panels host all of the widgets.
 Panels can be set to any of four heights by right-clicking in the panel area.
 Choose the height you need to accommodate widgets.
+For more detail on this menu, see Rackpanel right-click menu.

-- 4. New Panel button - Click here to create a new, blank panel in the rack. - 5.
-Panel backgrounds - To change a panel's background, click the panel to select it and then click one of the textures displayed in this area.
+- 4. New Panel button Click here to create a new, blank panel in the rack. - 5.
+Panel backgrounds -To change a panel's background, click the panel to select it and then click one of the textures displayed in this area.